Uyghur Doppa Cultural Festival: Background and history

 The doppa (دوپپا) is a skullcap traditionally worn by the Uyghur people.
 It is a symbol of Uyghur identity and history, with written records attesting to its widespread use among Uyghurs of all ages and genders dating back to at least the 19th century.

 The Uyghur Doppa Cultural Festival was conceived of in 2009 (Note: Amerasinghe 2024 gives the year as 2010.) by Tahir Imin (تاھىر ئىمىن), a Uyghur activist from Ürümqi who had been imprisoned twice for his religious activities.
 It is a day meant to celebrate Uyghur culture and history, with the wearing of a doppa acting as a symbol of both.

 The Chinese government was initially supportive of the festival.
 The inaugural celebration of the festival in Ürümqi in 2009 was broadcast nationally by the state-run China Central Television (CCTV) from Beijing.
 The state-run China Minzu News praised a spontaneous musical performance on 7 May 2010 by Uyghur students at Beijing Normal University who were celebrating the festival after classes.
 Similarly, the state-run China Daily celebrated Uyghurs' observance of the festival in the Chinese-majority city of Karamay in 2012.
 Additionally, in the previous year, the government of Kashgar Prefecture had organized a seminar on the festival in Yarkant County (Shache County).
-However, following the commencement of Chinese authorities' "Strike Hard Campaign Against Violent Terrorism" campaign in 2014, the festival is no longer observed in China.
+However, following the commencement of Chinese authorities' "Strike Hard Campaign Against Violent Terrorism" campaign in 2014, the festival is no longer officially observed in China.